AudiologyHoldings/Icing/readme.md

-		'bind'             => false,   //don't bind versions on find 'check_identical'  => false,   //does not check if this version is identical to last version 'ignore_identical' => false,   //ignored since not checking )
+		'bind'             => false,   //don't bind versions on find 'check_identical'  => false,   //does not check if this version is identical to last version 'ignore_identical' => false,   //ignored since not checking 'useDbConfig'      => null,    //if not set, we use the 'default' inherited from AppModel )

 	public $actsAs = array('Icing.Versionable'); // uses default settings